-One key difference between workaholism and work engagement is the motivations underlying these behaviors.
-Whereas engaged workers are driven to work because they find it intrinsically pleasurable, workaholics are driven to work because they feel an inner compulsion to work — feelings that they “should” be working, even it other important activities are neglected (Graves, Ruderman, Ohlott & Weber, 2012).
-The cumulative body of research suggests that workaholism is primarily linked with negative outcomes.*
+One key difference between workaholism and work engagement is the motivations underlying them.
+Engaged workers are driven to work because they find it pleasurable.
+Workaholics are driven feel an inner compulsion to work.
+They feel that they “should” be working, even it other important activities are neglected (Graves, Ruderman, Ohlott & Weber, 2012).
+Research suggests that workaholism is linked with negative outcomes.*

-The negative feelings projected at others can have terrible consequences on the narcissist and those with whom (s)he comes in contact.
+The negative feelings projected at others can have terrible consequences on the narcissist.
+The same is true of those with whom (s)he comes in contact.
 It wastes precious mental energy and can take a toll “on the body in the form of high blood pressure, stress, anxiety, headaches and poor circulation.
 Research also shows that even one five-minute episode of anger is so stressful that it can impair your immune system for more than six hours.
-All of these health issues can lead to more serious problems such as heart attacks and stroke,” explains cardiologist Dr. Cynthia Thaik.
-This can be avoided if you are alert to the tell-tale signs published by John White in Inc. online before accepting employment.
+These health issues can lead to more serious problems such as heart attacks and stroke,” explains cardiologist Dr. Cynthia Thaik.
+Avoid this by being alert to the tell-tale signs published by John White in Inc. online before accepting employment.
 The first of seven is your future boss speaks poorly about current staff in the interview.

 Narcissism has several differentials.
 For example, symptoms overlap obsessive compulsive personality disorder (OCPD).
 Those with elevated IQs may frequently denigrate others.
 Social interaction difficulties could be result of a poor sleep routine.
-According to the National Alliance on Mental Illness, Borderline Personality Disorder (BPD) is a condition characterized by difficulties in regulating emotion.
-This difficulty leads to severe, unstable mood swings, impulsivity and instability, poor self-image and stormy personal relationships.
+According to the National Alliance on Mental Illness, Borderline Personality Disorder (BPD) is characterized by emotional deregulation.
+This difficulty leads to severe, unstable mood swings, impulsivity, instability, poor self-image, and troublesome personal relationships.

 A disproportionately large amount of selfies may support the notion of self-admiration.
 But this scratches the surface of analysis.
-To be A Bit More Healthy, seek appropriate medical attention if you feel pervasive alienation from others or are unable to qualify for management positions despite an abundance of ability.
+To be A Bit More Healthy, seek appropriate medical attention if you feel pervasive alienation from others or are unable to qualify for management positions despite qualifications.
 A happy balance is to think less of yourself and more of others while remaining productive.